powervr-graphics/Native_SDK/BUILD.rst

 macOS
 .....
 **Note:** Due to Apple depreciating OpenGL on their platforms, PVRVFrame no longer works meaning the GLES sdk framework/examples are no longer supported on macos and ios.
+**Note:** Due to Apple not natively supporting Vulkan, the Vulkan sdk examples framework/examples might fail on macos for no reason depending on MoltenVK's version used.
+In future releases the support for macos and ios will be removed from the sdk.

 * Download a version of Apple's iOS SDK from `http://developer.apple.com/ios/ <http://developer.apple.com/ios/>`__.
 It is necessary to become a member of Apple's developer program in order to access this page.
 Details of how to join can be found at http://developer.apple.com.
 * Install the Apple SDK on the Mac as specified by Apple's instructions.
 This will include Xcode and any other development tools required.